The-Scripters-Guild/ForgeWiki/forge/standards/mode-setup/ranked.md

 ## Equipment

 Adjustments to equipment required for the Ranked sandbox.
+These are modifications to the [standard setup for equipment spawners](../../gameplay/sandbox/equipment/equipment-spawning.md).

 ### All base equipment